cesaringa/Modern-Car-Dashboard/README.md

 # Modern Car Dashboard
- Last project (November 2021) which I am still working on
+ Last project (November 2021) which I am still working on.
+Written with C++ and Qt Creator